eproxus/opsworks/README.md

 Run `opsworks` with one of the following commands:

-* `ssh` Generate and update SSH configuration files
+* `ssh` Generate and update SSH configuration files.

+   Instances are added in stack order to the SSH configuration.
+If you have instances with the same name in multiple stacks, the one from the first stack will be used by SSH.

 ## Configuration

-This gem uses the same configuration file as the [AWS CLI][aws_cli]
+This gem uses the same configuration file as the [AWS CLI][aws_cli].
+This requires you to have a working AWS CLI setup before continuing.

 Add the following section to the file pointed out by the `AWS_CONFIG_FILE` environment variable:

     [opsworks]
-    stack-id=<MY STACK ID>
+    stack-id=<MY STACK IDs>
     ssh-user-name=<MY SSH USER NAME>

-The stack ID can be found in the stack settings, under _OpsWorks ID_.
+The stack ID can be found in the stack settings, under _OpsWorks ID_ (or in the address bar of your browser as `console.aws.amazon.com/opsworks/home?#/stack/<STACK_ID>/stack`).
+You can add several stack IDs belonging to the same IAM account separated by commas (`stack-id=STACK1,...,STACKN`).

 The `ssh-user-name` value should be set to the username you want to use when logging in remotely, most probably the user name from your _My Settings_ page on OpsWorks.

 ## Installation

-Install for use on the command line:
+Install for use on the command line (requires Ruby and Rubygems):

     $ gem install opsworks